 WARNING: GRAPHIC CONTENT.

-A health worker facing more than 20 charges in relation to physically or sexually abusing three of his partners over 10 years has been denied bail due to concerns his alleged “pattern” of behaviour could endanger others in the community.
+13 January 2022: A man facing more than 20 charges in relation to allegedly physically or sexually abusing three of his partners over 10 years has been denied bail due to concerns his alleged “pattern” of behaviour could endanger others in the community.

 Documents tendered when the 30-year-old applied for bail in the ACT Magistrates Court on Wednesday (12 January) detail the horrific allegations against him.